benawad/dogehouse/CONTRIBUTING.md

 ## Adding Emojis
 Emojis need to be 28x28px.
 To add an emoji, add the png/gif image to public/emojis and add the emoji to the `kofta/src/app/modules/room-chat/EmoteData.ts`.

+To avoid conflicts please add the emojis to the top of the file.

 ## Quickstart Local Frontend Development
 Do this if you only want to do React stuff and don't want to touch Elixir: